-- A stinging sensation in the eyes
+- A stinging or burning sensation, and a feeling of dryness, grittiness, and soreness in the eyes

-- A burning sensation in the eyes
+- A feeling like sand in the eye

 - Stringy mucus in or around the eyes

-- Eye sensitivity to smoke
+- Eye sensitivity to smoke or wind

 - Redness of the eyes

-- Photophobia - sensitivity to light
+- Sensitivity to light

 - Discomfort when wearing contact lenses